prince-ph0en1x/prince-ph0en1x.github.io/pages/1 - research/101_presentations.md

 * [Supercomputing for Big Data](https://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=63229) at TU Delft <small>2022-23</small>
 * [Modelling, Algorithms and Data Structures](https://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=63821) at TU Delft <small>2022-23</small>

+### Doctoral Project co-supervision

+* **Anna Maria Krol** - High-performance quantum compiler for parametric circuits
+* **Matthew Steinberg** - Efficient quantum error correction codes
+* **Medina Bandic** - Quantum circuit mapping
+* **Alan Yu** - Machine learning based gate set tomography
+* **Nikiforos Paraskevopoulos** - Compiler and design space exploration of spin qubit processors
+* **Hongfeng Zhang** - Quantum algorithms for bioinformatics
+* **Delphine De Smedt** - Quantum algorithms for satellite image processing
+* **Yassine Ferjani** - Quantum security protocols for industrial usecases
+* **Kourosh Sayar Dogahe** - High impact applications of quantum computational chemistry
+* **Arne Wulff** - Quantum algorithms for aerospace material design
+* **Koen Mesman** - Quantum algorithms for aerospace material design

-### Project supervision
+### Masters Project supervision
 I was involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:
 * **Anna Maria Krol** - Master's thesis on [`Unitary Decomposition - Implemented in the OpenQL programming language for quantum computation'](http://resolver.tudelft.nl/uuid:9c60d13d-4f42-4d8b-bc23-5de92d7b9600) at TU Delft was proposed by me as an OpenQL compiler feature upgrade based on the unitary decomposition program that I developed in MATLAB during my master's thesis as a subroutine for the QiBAM algorithm on OpenQL.
-* **Neil Eelman** - Bachelor co-op from Drexel University, USA involved programming some useful primitives within variational quantum algorithms, like `Quantum State Tomography and Quantum Assisted Quantum Compilation on OpenQL'.
-This enabled me to implement VQE on OpenQL, which was later optimised and made into a native compiler feature by Anneriet as part of her Ph.D. research.
 * **Karthik Krishnakumar** - Master's thesis at Birla Institute of Technology and Science, India on `Distributed Quantum Circuit Simulation' was an initial exploration towards various techniques to enable the QX Simulator to handle a larger number of qubits.
 * **Ravish Budhrani** - Master's thesis on [`QuantumSim - A memory efficient quantum computing simulator'](http://resolver.tudelft.nl/uuid:8d0d0375-f35c-472f-bdd7-ad0012b22c91) at TU Delft was proposed by me.
 It implements a different strategy to parallelism quantum computing simulation by using a ping-pong buffer of state vectors and symbolic manipulation of the gate set instead of matrix multiplication.
 It forms the initial implementation of the QBeeSim - the QC simulator of QBee.
 * **João Lourenço Teixeira Vieira** - Master's thesis on [`A Generic Micro-Architecture for Quantum Accelerators'](https://repositorio-aberto.up.pt/bitstream/10216/136070/2/494080.pdf) at the University of Porto, Portugal involved integrating QuantumSim with cQASM instructions via OpenQL.
 * **Duarte Frazão** - Master's thesis on [`Quantum Algorithms for Portfolio Management'](ttps://repositorio-aberto.up.pt/bitstream/10216/135859/2/490520.pdf) at the University of Porto, Portugal involved implementing QAOA for financial portfolio optimisation on Qiskit.
 * **Luís Ricardo Matos Mendes** - Master's thesis on [`Scalable Parallelization of Quantum Computing Simulations'](https://repositorio-aberto.up.pt/bitstream/10216/142721/2/572019.pdf) at the University of Porto, Portugal involved implementing MPI based parallization of QC simulator on multi-core HPC.
+* **Sacha Szkudlarek** - (ongoing) quantum information theory based lower bounds on quantum circuit mapping
+* **Boran Apak** - (ongoing) quantum circuits dataset augmentation using generative models for quantum compiler testing
+* **David Hamel** - (ongoing) automated design space exploration of spin qubit processors
+* **Sibasish Mishra** - (ongoing) estimation of energy cost of quantum computation via complexity

 ##### Project guidance and evaluation
 I was involved in the weekly brainstorming sessions and part of the graduation defense committee for:
 * **Smaran Adarsh** - Master's thesis on [`Resource Optimal Executable Quantum Circuit Generation Using Approximate Computing'](http://resolver.tudelft.nl/uuid:65133980-a018-4960-9c3f-1beb209392e7).
 * **Koen Mesman** - Master's thesis on [`QPack: QAOA as scalable application-level quantum benchmark'](http://resolver.tudelft.nl/uuid:cc8d7440-928d-4518-9a91-14f8770b31e9).
 * **Huub Donkers** - Master's thesis on [`QPack: A cross-platform quantum benchmark-suite: Quantitative performance metrics for application-oriented quantum computer benchmarking'](http://resolver.tudelft.nl/uuid:cc8d7440-928d-4518-9a91-14f8770b31e9)

+### Bachelors Project supervision
+I was involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:
+* **Neil Eelman** - Bachelor co-op from Drexel University, USA involved programming some useful primitives within variational quantum algorithms, like `Quantum State Tomography and Quantum Assisted Quantum Compilation on OpenQL'.
+This enabled me to implement VQE on OpenQL, which was later optimised and made into a native compiler feature by Anneriet as part of her Ph.D. research.

 ### Presentations and Videos